PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * removed hacks from TA and Setupper for split T1
   * added forceOpt to runReBrokerage
   * fixed PD2P not to make sub when dataset is being deleted
   * changed PD2P not to send ESD to EOS